tkachikoti/bug_tracking_system/README.md

 A Bug Tracking System (BTS) is a issue tracking system that is used to manage defects that may arise during the software development life cycle.
 Using a BTS, software defects are logged and tracked by both the end users and developers of software applications.

 This repository contains a minimum viable product of a [Flask](https://github.com/pallets/flask) based BTS.
-The front end interface was built using [Bootstrap](https://github.com/twbs/bootstrap) and [Jinja](https://github.com/pallets/jinja).
+- The front end interface was built using [Bootstrap](https://github.com/twbs/bootstrap) and [Jinja](https://github.com/pallets/jinja)
+- The back end validation is implemented using [WTForms](https://github.com/wtforms/flask-wtf) for Flask
+- The testing functionality was implemented using [pytest](https://github.com/pytest-dev/pytest)

 ## Installing and running the app